KHeresy/WebCam4OpenNI2/README.txt

 2. http://opencv.org/

 Please put the files "OpenCVCamera.cpp" and "OpenCVCamera.vcxproj" in a folder under OpenNI2\Source\Drivers\ (ex: OpenNI2\Source\Drivers\WebCam4OpenNI2), and modify the project setting for OpenCV path.

+Because I use C++11 thread in this project, which is not supported in VC2010, so you may need to use boost::thread to replace it when using Visual Studio 2010.

 Although I only test under Windows, but this module should also work under other platforms.